paulross/PythonExtensionPatterns/doc/sphinx/source/context_manager.rst

         {NULL, NULL, 0, NULL} /* sentinel */
     };

-The three arguments are ``None`` if no exception has been raised within the ``with`` block.
+The three arguments are each ``None`` if no exception has been raised within the ``with`` block.
 If an exception *has* been raised within the ``with`` block then the three arguments are the exception type, value and the traceback object.